-- Appropriate and effective strategies to support a school climate that will allow for fulfillment of educational goals - Describes a concrete plan for norming social/cultural expectations at the start of each semester as well as for students who enter midsemester - Plan to establish a culture of high expectations with students/families and teachers/staff and promote positive behavior - Well-defined goals around school culture and plans to monitor progress - Research-based strategies to support students' social and emotional needs - Age-appropriate strategies to support students' social and emotional needs
+- Appropriate and effective strategies to support a school climate that will allow for fulfillment of the school's stated mission and vision, as well as the school's stated academic goals. - Describes a concrete plan for norming social/cultural expectations at the start of each semester as well as for students who enter mid-semester. - Plan to establish a culture of high expectations with students/families and teachers/staff and promote positive behavior. - Well-defined goals around school culture and plans to monitor progress. - Research-based and age-appropriate strategies to support students' social and emotional needs.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

+Weekweegeg of the Amplicant's Degrees

-Weaknesses of the Applicant's Response:
+Weaknesses of the Applicant's Respons se:

 •

 Clarifying Questions:

 •